Ponds Forge

 Ponds Forge International Sports Centre is a multipurpose sports centre and leisure complex in Sheffield, England.
 The facility has a 2,600 seating capacity Olympic-sized swimming pool and diving pit, a leisure pool, a 10-court indoor sports hall, in addition to multiple gyms and fitness studios.
-The facility is run by Everyone Active.

 History

 Ponds Forge was opened in 1991 ahead of the 1991 Summer Universiade, which the facility was a host venue.

 The 1993 European Swimming Championships were held at the pool.
 During the event Karoly Guttler of Hungary went 1.00.95 in the heats of the Mens 100m Breast stroke to set a new world record.
-As of October 20215 it has been the only Long Course world record set at Ponds Forge.
+As of May 2026 it has been the only Long Course world record set at Ponds Forge.

 In the 1994 UK Sports Design Awards, Ponds Forge won British Steel award for the best use of steel in construction, and was highly commented in the overall category.

-In the 2000s Ponds Forge was a venue for Channel 4's, The Games, in which celebrities competed against each other in a wide range of events.
+In the 2000s Ponds Forge was a venue for Channel 4 series The Games, in which celebrities competed against each other in a wide range of events.